lewiscollard/django-flexible-images/README.md

   `background-image` on an empty &lt;div&gt;.
 Note that if this is set, JavaScript image switching will be in effect as there is not an equivalent of `srcset` for CSS background images.
+* 'aria_hidden': Set to True if you wish to set the `aria-hidden` attribute on the container.
+Use this for purely decorative images.
+Defaults to `False`.

 Don't use the value of `container` or `classes` as selectors for styling the width of the image's container element with CSS; while some browsers